sherifabdlnaby/Ciro/README.md

 Ciro comes with a template project with a simple authentication system to kickstart developing for you project or prototype.

-Online preview for the Framework template project: https://ciro-framework.herokuapp.com
+Online example of the framework template project: https://ciro-framework.herokuapp.com

 ----
 # Index